marcelinoedu/marcelinoedu/README.md

 🔭 Currently switching sides as a developer in an arch corporate enterprise - https://clubecasadesign.com.br/;

-🌱 Besides, I have a deep passion for developing distributed systems for complex financial and payment services;
+🌱 Besides, I have a passion for developing complex financial and payment services and solutions;

 👨‍💻 All of my projects are available at: http://marcelinoedu.com